sap-tutorials/sap-build-process-automation/tutorials/spa-forms-table/spa-forms-table.md

     <!-- border -->![Automation](018a.png)

 16. Type `<TODAY`, and choose **TODAY** from Array Operators.
-When finished, press Enter key or click outside the input field to confirm.
+When finished, click outside the input field to confirm.

     <!-- border -->![Automation](018.png)